Student Research Symposium Program Portal: Submission #230

 data:

-abstract: |-
+abstract: |

 While wearable health and activity monitoring devices are increasingly prevalent, many commercial implementations rely on proprietary and closed-source software and remain financially inaccessible to a broad user base.
-This project presents the design and experimental evaluation of a low-cost, open-source wearable platform that provides a modifiable and transparent foundation for wearable sensing research and educational applications.
+This project presents the design of a low-cost, open-source wearable platform that provides a modifiable and transparent foundation for wearable sensing research and educational applications.

 additional_research_mentor: ''